Use everything, waste nothing

 What do you think of when you think of food waste?
 The food leftover on your kid’s plate?
 But what about the food that never makes it from the farm to a store?
 And the food that goes to waste in grocery stores, cafeterias, and restaurants?
 What about all the prepared foods or foods past their expiration date – where does that go?

-In the spring of 2018, Sustainable Saratoga and Skidmore’s Sustainability Office hosted a movie screening and panel discussion of Wasted!
+A few year ago, Sustainable Saratoga and Skidmore’s Sustainability Office hosted a movie screening and panel discussion of Wasted!
 The Story of Food Waste.
 This film highlighted the complex issue of food waste, and that food is wasted all along the food supply chain, from the farm field to our kitchen tables.

 This movie was a real eye-opener for many viewers.
 We tend to think very narrowly about food waste, when the issue is actually much larger.
 The movie presents food waste using a food waste pyramid, similar to the food pyramid many of us learned about in school, but with the familiar concept of reduce, reuse, recycle.

 Does it surprise you to know that 40% of the food produced for human consumption in the US goes to waste?
 That over 90% of that waste ends up in the landfill?
 That organic waste decomposing in a landfill produces methane gas – a greenhouse gas with 25 times the global warming potential of CO2?

 Even the economics are staggering.
 The cost of food waste is $1 trillion annually.
 It is depressing that we still struggle globally with food insecurity while there is so much food waste.